- This post contains affiliate links. Read more here.

 Give a dog a bone!
 But wait—should you?
 Are dog chews safe?

 There’s no denying that bones and chews are highly popular, and for good reason.
 They can be a high-value training reward, provide a source of mental enrichment, and also be a long-lasting distraction to help with general anxiety or stressful events like vet visits.
 They’re also said to have a lot of great benefits like promoting dental health and being a good source of protein.

-But they’ve fallen under scrutiny in recent years for being potentially dangerous, both to your dog’s teeth and their stomach.
-Especially since busy pet parents often use them, with limited supervision, to occupy their dogs when they haven’t got the time to entertain them.
+But they’ve fallen under scrutiny in recent years for being dangerous, both to your dog’s teeth and their stomach.
+And the way they’re most often used—to buy an exhausted pet parent a few minutes—might not be compatible with the level of supervision required.
 So how do you know what to do and whether or not you should give your dog bones and chews?

 To find out, we speak with Courtney Jackson, DVM, a veterinarian and founder of The Pets Digest, to give us the scoop on all things dog chews—from antlers to yak chews and everything between.

 Different Types of Dog Chews

 The first part of evaluating the safety of dog chews is understanding what’s on the market.
 Dog chews and bones range widely in texture, hardness, and size—and each comes with different safety pros and cons.
 We’ve listed these in rough order of hardness, though that can vary from brand to brand for any given chew type.

 Dental chews are for pet parents interested in supplementing their dog’s regular toothbrushing routine.
 Fully digestible, they’re some of the softest and safest chews on the market, which is why they’re also often the shortest-lived.
 Dental sticks come in different sizes, flavors, and styles, with some made with added vitamins, minerals, and nutrients.